The KAN Student Journey: Aspire

 The Aspire university access programme is launching in 2021, and will run in parallel to our longstanding Core programme.
 The intention of this development is to increase the number of students who can be a part of KAN.
 Aspire ensures that we will be able to retain the number of students on the Core programme and make our Core programme exclusive to students at KAN schools.

 In the spring a new Year 9 cohort is selected in collaboration with partner schools, ready to begin the programme in Year 10.
 We will begin to explore the journey towards higher education and the programme focuses on broadening their academic interests.

-Over the course of year 10 students become familiar with the KAN ethos and start engaging meaningfully with their mentor.
-We begin to explore the journey towards Higher Education.
-Students will become familiar with the KAN ethos and start engaging meaningfully with their mentor.
-They will participate in two meet-up days, one which will be held at a top university and one at Sevenoks.
-The two residential weeks (Easter and Summer) continue to focus on academic extension, which include group and individual projects.
+Over the course of Year 10 students become familiar with the KAN ethos and start engaging meaningfully with their mentor.
+We begin to explore the journey towards higher education.
+They will participate in three online mentoring sessions and two meet-up days, one of which will be held at a top university and one at Sevenoaks.

-Students are supported on the pathways they have chosen to pursue, with Higher Education being the focus of an Autumn meet-up day, for example finalising personal statements and preparing for interviews.
-The Easter residential* provides a bespoke, intensive programme based on year 13 subjects including one-to-one and small group provision.
-Finally, students graduate with a celebration day during the July residential.
+Students are supported on the pathways they have chosen to pursue, with higher education being the focus of the autumn meet-up day and their three online mentoring sessions, for example finalising personal statements and preparing for interviews.